skip to main content

 Kirkland wipes topped my list for performance after weeks of testing, with a cumulative performance score of 19 out of a possible 20 points.
 These wipes truly have (and do) it all.
 The wipes are water-based and fragrance-free and never irritated my little one’s skin.
 Thickness-wise, they’re some of the strongest and thickest on our list.
 I never tore one, even when I really tugged.

-They’re also some of the largest wipes that I tried, with a huge surface area that comes in handy when it’s time to tackle a mess.
+They’re also some of the largest wipes that I tried, with a huge surface area that comes in handy when it’s time to tackle a big mess.
 They’re wet but not too wet and feature a slightly patterned texture that, combined with the wipes’ thickness, makes them extremely “grippy” and absorbent.
 They were no match for any number of (really) dirty diapers, and I used fewer wipes per diaper change than I did with any other wipe on my list.
 That means I’m saving money by buying fewer wipes and putting less trash into landfills, two big positives in my book.

-best-baby-wipes-size-comparison-chart-photo A Kirkland wipe next to a wipe by Eco by Naty, one of the smallest wipes I tested, with an iPhone 14 Pro tossed in for scale.
+A Kirkland wipe next to a wipe by Eco by Naty, one of the smallest wipes I tested, with an iPhone 14 Pro tossed in for scale.

 Keep in mind that you’ll need to be a member of the warehouse club Costco to get the best price on these wipes or to stock up in person, which means paying a membership fee.
-(At the time of this writing, a basic membership costs $60 annually.)
+(At the time of this writing, a basic membership costs $65 annually.)
 You can purchase them online as a non-member, but you’ll need to create a (free) online account and you’ll pay a five percent surcharge for each order.
 While this isn’t ideal, the wipes are still quite affordable even considering the surcharge, so I don’t see this as too big of a detractor.
 And environmentally speaking, Kirkland’s wipes aren’t biodegradable or compostable, so they’re not at all eco-friendly.

 Editor's Note: